instrumentation-score/spec/rules/_template.md

 **Target:** \[Specify the primary OTLP element this rule evaluates: Resource | Span | Metric | Log | Profile | Other (Specify) or the component: SDK | Collector | Other (Specify)\]

 **Criteria:** \[The precise, objective conditions under which this rule is triggered when analyzing OTLP data.
-This description must be unambiguous and algorithmically testable.
+This description MUST be unambiguous and algorithmically testable.
 Provide specific attribute names, expected values or patterns, conditions for presence/absence, thresholds, etc. Use backticks for attribute names or code elements.\]

 **Examples:**